MicrosoftDocs/azure-docs/articles/marketplace/partner-center-portal/azure-vm-image-certification.md

 ---
-title: Azure virtual machine (VM) image validation - Azure Marketplace
+title: Azure virtual machine image validation - Azure Marketplace
 description: Learn how to test and submit a virtual machine offer in the commercial marketplace. ms.service: marketplace ms.subservice: partnercenter-marketplace-publisher